analogdevicesinc/VSCode-Maxim/readme.md

 This issue does not affect the functionality of the debugger.

-## Pausing Code Exection throws an Error
+## Pausing Code Execution while Debugging Throws an Error
 This is a known issue, and we believe this is related to how the .cpptools extension is sending messages to the core MIEngine.
 Investigation is underway.